 Social-ecological coupling in the nearshore fishery of central California

 Scientists, managers and resource users are increasingly aware of the importance of social-ecological coupling in determining fishery sustainability.
 In this project, I use qualitative (information from semi-structured interviews) and quantitative (landings and ecological monitoring data) data to characterize the nearshore fishery as a coupled social-ecological system.
 I employ market, governance, ecological and environmental data to explore relationships linking biophysical, economic and management components of the fishery, ultimately providing information for its adaptive management.
 This work is being done in collaboration with Sea Grant’s Dr. Carrie Pomeroy and with assistance from members of central California’s nearshore fishing fleet and the California Department of Fish and Wildlife.

-Focusing on the wetfish fishery (anchovy, sardine and squid) in California, we explore factors that lead to shifts in fishery dynamics, and ways that fishermen adapt in the face of economic and environmental disturbances.
+Focusing on the wetfish fishery (anchovy, sardine and squid) in California, we explored factors that lead to shifts in fishery dynamics, and ways that fishermen adapt in the face of economic and environmental disturbances.
 Our findings indicate that fisheries management would benefit by promoting regulations that allow fishery participants to shift effort between and among fisheries to encourage adaptive capacity in the fishery’s social-ecological system.
 These flexible, interconnected fishery systems can ensure that fishermen and fish stocks are resilient to continuing climatic, market and governance changes.
 This work was coordinated by Stanford’s Center for Ocean Solutions.

-Our open access publication can be found here.
+Our PloS One open access publication can be found here.